 You dream it, we’ll organise it

 Morocco has so many exciting experiences to offer that it’s often overwhelming to know where to start.
 It’s also a deceptively large country and such distances take time to travel.
 So rather than trying to cram in too much and spending more time on the road than relaxing and soaking up the culture, we offer you our bespoke itinerary planning service to make the most of your holiday.

 Here’s how it works:

 * take a look at our itinerary ideas.
 You might like a week discovering Fez and Marrakech, followed by a desert trip.
 Or a music festival topped with a trek in the Rif Mountains.
 Perhaps you’re a foodie and would like a 3-day cooking course before heading to the beach.
 Mix and match ideas from our Cities, Cultures and Outdoors pages.
 Need some inspiration?
 Scroll down here to see some examples of trips we’ve organised.

 * Tell us your dreams!
 Do you want to stay in a riad full of mosaics, carved plaster and cedarwood beams, or spend a night under the stars in the Sahara?
 Go walking in the High Atlas or surf from the southern beaches?
-Send us an email or give us a call (+212 6 72 51 33 57) so that you can ask us questions and we can find out exactly what you’re dreaming of.
+Send us an email or give us a call or WhatsApp (+212 6 72 51 33 57) so that you can ask us questions and we can find out exactly what you’re dreaming of.

 *We provide you with all necessary pre-departure information.
 We’re on standby to answer all your questions on etiquette, appropriate clothing, recommended books or apps, local weather conditions and anything else that springs to mind.